fieldtrip/website/development/project/fwdarch.md

 2 - Create a filled outer skull compartment
 3 - Use marching cubes (isosurface.m) to determine the mesh OR
-3 - Project lines out of a inner icosaedron onto the outer skull to determine the mesh
+3 - Project lines out of a inner icosahedron onto the outer skull to determine the mesh

 [Back](#Architecture/ defining a table for the possible implementations)